Bush v. Gore lawyer: Trump's dangerous nonsense

 But the Constitution encompasses the national memory as well as the founding text, and the chords of memory leave no doubt that whoever loses is to make way peacefully for the next Commander-in-Chief rather than threaten a coup, whether explicitly or otherwise.
 Both domestic tranquility and global stability depend on every major political faction cooperating in that orderly transition and refraining from all such threats.

-Particularly absurd and insulting to the intelligence of the nation's electorate has been the claim by Trump's spinning surrogates that Trump was merely invoking the precedent of Bush v.
+Particularly absurd and insulting to the intelligence of the nation's electorate has been the claim by Trump and his spinning surrogates that Trump was merely invoking the precedent of Bush v.
 Gore.
 They offered this as a classic instance of a situation that they themselves might confront in 2016.
 In 2000 a razor-thin margin in the key state of Florida (just 537 votes out of some six million cast there) led--under that state's own laws, operating within the overarching framework of judicially supervised federal law--to recounts and post-election litigation.

 But there is an obvious difference between the current situation and the disputed election of 2000, where the margin of error in each recount evidently exceeded the margin of victory: in that case, both then-Vice President Al Gore and then-Texas Governor George W. Bush left no doubt that, once the voters and the courts had spoken, each would accept the results, and neither would plunge the nation into chaos -- a chaos that, in 2016, would be even more acute with an eight-justice Supreme Court that might be unable to resolve matters decisively.